Etelis/Operation-Systems-Exercises/Exercise 2/Part3.md

   - Always flush the write buffer when switching from writing to reading to maintain file consistency.

 - **File Offset Management**:
   - Keep in mind the file offset maintained by the operating system in the open file table.
-Ensure that the file pointer is correctly updated after each read and write operation to maintain synchronization between the buffer and the actual file content.
+Ensure that the file pointer is correctly updated after each read and write operation to maintain synchronization between the buffer and the actual file content
-  -

 ### Part 2: Adding the O_PREAPPEND Logic

 Now, let's add the logic for the `O_PREAPPEND` flag to support writing to the beginning of the file without overriding existing content.